Looking for free things to do in Miami? You have come to the right place!

 3.7 Visit Earth n Us Farm in Little Haiti

-It is a haven for all types of animals, including goats and roosters, ostriches, cockatoo birds, and many others!
+It is a haven for all animals, including goats and roosters, ostriches, cockatoo birds, and many others!

 3.8 Explore the Bear Cut Nature Preserve